Dorothy Comingore: Personal life

 Comingore was married briefly in the late 1930s to actor-writer Robert Meltzer.
 She then married screenwriter Richard Collins.
 They had two children and were divorced in 1946.
 Her other husbands were screenwriter Theodore Strauss, with whom she had one child; and John W. Crowe, a rural postal carrier and the owner of a small store called the "Crowe's Nest" in Lords Point, Connecticut.
 She met him in 1957 and they remained together until her death in 1971.

 Comingore struggled with alcohol abuse during her later years, to the extent that she lost custody of her two children with Collins.
 Alcoholism was also believed to have shortened her life.

 Death

 Although Comingore was mostly confined in her final years by arthritis and failing health, she was said to have found relative contentment during that time while living in seclusion in her seaside home with her husband John Crowe.

 Comingore died of pulmonary disease on December 30, 1971, in Stonington, Connecticut.
 She was 58.
 Her ashes were scattered in multiple locations.
-As of 2021, there was no monument or plaque to mark her passing.
+As of 2026, there was no monument or plaque to mark her death.
 Her descendants and fans were seeking to erect a Dorothy Comingore memorial.